Lunartyx/PortainerKubernetes/README.md

 # Webapplication with loadbalancer on a Container Env

-This Project helps you build a Container Envoirement with Portainer on a Kubernetes base.
+This Project helps you build a Container environment with Portainer on a Kubernetes base.

 To start I've set up a debian 12 server on VMWare Workstation